The role of the boundary term in $f(Q,B)$ symmetric teleparallel gravity: Introduction

 \section{Introduction}

 General Relativity (GR) is the best and well-tested theory of gravity so far available.
-However, it cannot be the final theory of gravitational interaction because of some fundamental reasons related to its IR and UV behaviors.
-At astrophysical and cosmological scales, we need mechanisms capable of explaining the clustering of structures and the accelerated expansion\footnote{Difficulties in detecting new fundamental particles to explain the dark sector point out that alternative approaches have to be pursued in order to match phenomenology.} \cite{Carroll2001,Rocco2019,Planckcollaboration2020}.
-At microscopic scales, GR is not renormalizable.
+However, it cannot be the final model of gravitational interaction, because of some fundamental reasons related to its infrared (IR) and ultraviolet (UV) behaviors.
+At astrophysical and cosmological scales, we need mechanisms capable of explaining the clustering of structures and the accelerated expansion\footnote{Difficulties in detecting new fundamental particles to explain the dark sector point out that alternative approaches could be pursued in order to better match the observed phenomenology.} \cite{Carroll2001,Rocco2019,Planckcollaboration2020}.
+Furthermore, at microscopic scales, GR results to be not renormalizable \cite{tHooft1974,Goroff1985}.
 The fact that a coherent quantum gravity theory does not yet exist \cite{Hooft1974,Gleiser2005} means that some extensions or modifications of GR are needed.
-To address the aforementioned issues, the current most-followed strategy consists in formulating gravitational theories admitting GR in some limits and including, in general, further degrees of freedom \cite{Clifton2006, Faraoni2010,Odintsov2011,Capozziello2011R,Oikonomou,Celia, Celia2,Lavinia}.
-All these theories come from motivations related to the fundamental structure and principles of gravitational field (see Ref. \cite{CANTATA} for a comprehensive review).
+To address the aforementioned issues, the current most-followed strategy consists of formulating gravitational theories admitting GR in some limits and including, in general, further degrees of freedom \cite{Clifton2006, Faraoni2010,Odintsov2011,Capozziello2011R,Oikonomou,Celia,Celia2,Lavinia}.
+All these theories come from motivations related to the fundamental structure and principles of gravitational field (see Refs. \cite{CANTATA,Bohmer2021,Bohmer2023}, for comprehensive reviews).